Colorado man freed early from prison, then ICE detains him

 (CNN)A Colorado man who was mistakenly freed from prison, rearrested, then freed again is facing a new hurdle: immigration court.

-Rene Lima-Marin's 98-year prison term for armed robbery was cut short by a judge this week, only for him to be detained by Immigration and Customs Enforcement just as he was on the cusp of freedom.
+Rene Lima-Marin's 98-year prison term for armed robbery was cut short by a judge Tuesday, only for him to be detained a day later by Immigration and Customs Enforcement.

 ICE told the Denver Post that a federal immigration judge ordered his removal in 2000, and he's in their custody "pending his removal to Cuba."